Anmol2001/Chatbot-project/README.md

 # Chatbot-project
 This repository contains the implementation of the chatbot project by ALPHA Team under a competition conducted by Programming Club IIT Mandi.
 The flowchart below will give you a brief insight and layout of the project.
 ![FLOWCHART](Flowchart%20of%20Project.png)
+# Key Features
+* Intent Classifier
+* Voice input
+* Emoji output on chit chat
+* Answers a variety of college queries like clubs,hostels,academics,placement stats,food and campus.
+* Answers basic programming queries for freshers and can do chit chat conversation.

 # Intent Recogniser
 The main concept used here is **TF-IDF Vectorization**.
 It means Term frequency and Inverse Document Frequency Vectorization.
 First of all it builds a vocabulary from the training data.
 As a final result we have to get vocabulary vector for each sentence which gives weight of each word of vocabulary in a sentence For calculating the formula is: